 How often should I pay an allowance?

-Pay your allowance on the same day each week and set an expectation for making the money last.
+Pay your allowance for kids on the same day each week and set an expectation for making the money last.
 If you let your child borrow into next week’s allowance, they may not grasp the concept of making the money last.

 For older children, however, this could be an excellent opportunity to engage your child in the concept of borrowing money.
 Let them know that they have to pay for that privilege, just like adults pay interest when we borrow money.